ndepoel/rustbsp/README.md

 * [Python](https://www.python.org/downloads/) (or install it through the Windows Store)

 As Ninja is a zipped executable download and it needs to be available on `PATH`, what I simply did was unzip the executable into CMake's `bin` directory.
-Vulkano's README recommends installing `msys2` and installing the above tools using `pacman` but you really don't need to do any of that.
+Vulkano's README recommends installing `msys2` and then installing the above tools using `pacman` but you don't really need to do any of that.

 After installing the above, `cargo build` should download and compile all the dependencies and build the application as expected.
 During development I often ran:
 ```